-Public Health Minister Maree Todd self-isolating after positive coronavirus test - The Courier
+Public health minister Maree Todd self-isolating after positive coronavirus test - The Courier

-Scotland’s Public Health Minister Maree Todd has confirmed she is self-isolating after receiving a positive test for coronavirus.
+Scotland’s public health minister Maree Todd has confirmed she is self-isolating after a positive test for coronavirus.

-The MSP for Caithness, Sutherland and Ross is currently the Minister for Public Health, Women’s Health and Sport.
+The MSP for Caithness, Sutherland and Ross is the minister for public health, women’s health and sport.

 She tweeted the news on Tuesday night, saying she has no symptoms and is self-isolating with her family.